Japan Line: the sweatshirt in Toki material

 Nearly 80 years later, Champion continues to play on this fiber.

-Democratized thanks to cinema
+Democratized through cinema

 steve mcqueen sweatshirt